Russia national rugby league team: 2010s

 Russia participated in the qualification for the 2017 Rugby League World Cup.
 In the final round of qualification, Russia took on Spain at Fili Stadium in Moscow, and Ireland in Bray, in a bid to qualify for their second World Cup appearance.

 2020s

 After the 2022 Russian invasion of Ukraine, the International Rugby League and European Rugby League banned Russia from all international rugby league competitions.

-Players

-Current squad

-Squad selected for the 2021 World Cup qualifying fixtures;